Medicine: Mature Applicants

 The Medical School will consider applications from mature students for admission to the pre-clinical course.
 However, there is no separate application process for mature students, and you would be in direct competition with school-leavers.
 Competition, as you will imagine, is therefore intense, and only the most well qualified candidates would be in the running for a place.

-Mature applicants will need to demonstrate that they fulfill the entry requirements in the same way as school-leavers (see the academic entry requirements for further information, including information on Access & Foundation courses).
+Mature applicants will need to demonstrate that they fulfil the entry requirements in the same way as school-leavers (see the academic entry requirements for further information, including information on Access & Foundation courses).

-If you are in doubt as to your academic suitablility for the course, please send any queries to us at email@example.com.
+If you are in doubt as to your academic suitability for the course, please send any queries to us at email@example.com.

 While no upper age limit applies for admission to the pre-clinical course, older applicants should consider the implications of seeking to enter the profession at a later stage, especially bearing in mind that qualification, probation and subsequent specialist training will take a considerable time to complete.
 To make a case for admission, you would obviously need to show clear evidence of commitment and motivation in switching vocation at this stage in your career.